 Dumbledore moved to stand in front of Harry, his eyes holding apology and regret.
 "Unfortunately that is the case my dear boy.
 A man named Aldrington has put in his submission."

 "Aldrington?"
 Harry queried, the name unfamiliar to him.

 "An old family, steeped in Dark Magic," came Snape's voice, the first he had spoken since skulking into the shadows.
 He moved forward and fixed Harry with an expression that told of the twisted amusement the man was deriving from the situation.
 "I'd say you were in trouble Potter."

 Harry glared back contemptuously at the Professor, hating the man for finding amusement in his predicament.
 "And what would you suggest sir?" he asked, putting a sarcastic emphasis on the man's title.

 "Harry," came Remus' placating voice, accompanied by a gentle hand on his shoulder, "that won't help."

 "Then what will?"
 Harry asked, turning to face him.

 There was a long pause, the longest of Harry's life, then finally Remus said, "Marriage Harry.
 The petition can only be declared null and void if you were to be married."

-AN: Let me just take this opportunity to assure you all that this story ISN'T about slavery.
-Aldrington poses the threat of gaining ownership over Harry, but fear not, Sev steps in just in time ; ) I hope you all enjoyed this chapter and that you continue with the story as it progresses.
-Drop me a review and let me know what you think.
+AN: Let me take this opportunity to assure you that this story won't be about slavery.
+Aldrington certainly poses that threat towards Harry, but I will never write about a person owning another.
+Please drop me a review and let me know what you think.